Frostbite Cookies

 The dough comes together quickly.
 The hardest part is waiting for it to chill before you bake it.

-You can even chill it for a day or two of that is what your schedule allows.
+You can even chill it for a day or two if that is what your schedule allows.
 Do whatever works best for you.

 The cookies would be great on their own, but a dunk in melted almond bark or white chocolate makes them even better.
 It gives that snap when you take a bite and adds that creaminess as you enjoy each taste.

-When I signed up to participate in a week devoted to Christmas cookies, I knew exactly where to go for inspiration.
+When I was looking for new Christmas cookies to make, I knew exactly where to go for inspiration.
 My friend Kris at Big Rigs ‘n Lil’ Cookies has cookies right in her blog name!

 As these things go, I did make a few very small changes.
 One was to bake the peppermint extract right into the cookies.
 Kris added her hint of peppermint in the almond bark.